Integer: Algebraic properties

-The first five properties listed above for addition say that $\mathbb{Z}$, under addition, is an abelian group.
+The first five properties listed above for addition say that $\Z$, under addition, is an abelian group.
 It is also a cyclic group, since every non-zero integer can be written as a finite sum 1 + 1 + ... + 1 or (−1) + (−1) + ... + (−1).
-In fact, $\mathbb{Z}$ under addition is the only infinite cyclic group—in the sense that any infinite cyclic group is isomorphic to $\mathbb{Z}$.
+In fact, $\Z$ under addition is the only infinite cyclic group—in the sense that any infinite cyclic group is isomorphic to $\Z$.

-The first four properties listed above for multiplication say that $\mathbb{Z}$ under multiplication is a commutative monoid.
-However, not every integer has a multiplicative inverse (as is the case of the number 2), which means that $\mathbb{Z}$ under multiplication is not a group.
+The first four properties listed above for multiplication say that $\Z$ under multiplication is a commutative monoid.
+However, not every integer has a multiplicative inverse (as is the case of the number 2), which means that $\Z$ under multiplication is not a group.

-All the rules from the above property table (except for the last), when taken together, say that $\mathbb{Z}$ together with addition and multiplication is a commutative ring with unity.
+All the rules from the above property table (except for the last), when taken together, say that $\Z$ together with addition and multiplication is a commutative ring with unity.
 It is the prototype of all objects of such algebraic structure.
-Only those equalities of expressions are true in $\mathbb{Z}$ for all values of variables, which are true in any unital commutative ring.
+Only those equalities of expressions are true in $\Z$ for all values of variables, which are true in any unital commutative ring.
 Certain non-zero integers map to zero in certain rings.

-The lack of zero divisors in the integers (last property in the table) means that the commutative ring $\mathbb{Z}$ is an integral domain.
+The lack of zero divisors in the integers (last property in the table) means that the commutative ring $\Z$ is an integral domain.

-The lack of multiplicative inverses, which is equivalent to the fact that $\mathbb{Z}$ is not closed under division, means that $\mathbb{Z}$ is not a field.
+The lack of multiplicative inverses, which is equivalent to the fact that $\Z$ is not closed under division, means that $\Z$ is not a field.
 The smallest field containing the integers as a subring is the field of rational numbers.
 The process of constructing the rationals from the integers can be mimicked to form the field of fractions of any integral domain.
-And back, starting from an algebraic number field (an extension of rational numbers), its ring of integers can be extracted, which includes $\mathbb{Z}$ as its subring.
+And back, starting from an algebraic number field (an extension of rational numbers), its ring of integers can be extracted, which includes $\Z$ as its subring.

-Although ordinary division is not defined on $\mathbb{Z}$, the division "with remainder" is defined on them.
+Although ordinary division is not defined on $\Z$, the division "with remainder" is defined on them.
 It is called Euclidean division, and possesses the following important property: given two integers a and b with b ≠ 0, there exist unique integers q and r such that a = q × b + r and 0 ≤ r < |b, where |b denotes the absolute value of b.
 The integer q is called the quotient and r is called the remainder of the division of a by b.
 The Euclidean algorithm for computing greatest common divisors works by a sequence of Euclidean divisions.

-The above says that $\mathbb{Z}$ is a Euclidean domain.
-This implies that $\mathbb{Z}$ is a principal ideal domain, and any positive integer can be written as the products of primes in an essentially unique way.
+The above says that $\Z$ is a Euclidean domain.
+This implies that $\Z$ is a principal ideal domain, and any positive integer can be written as the products of primes in an essentially unique way.
 This is the fundamental theorem of arithmetic.

 Order-theoretic properties

-$\mathbb{Z}$ is a totally ordered set without upper or lower bound.
-The ordering of $\mathbb{Z}$ is given by:
+$\Z$ is a totally ordered set without upper or lower bound.
+The ordering of $\Z$ is given by: